 Planning Time and PLC Teaming Time

 Individual planning and PLC teaming time will be provided as specified in the schedule.
-No comp time may be used during any scheduled PLC teaming time.
+No comp time may be used during any scheduled PLC teaming time or during any professional development time.

 PLC Faculty Meetings